-8. Best Hiking Backpack for Flexible Storage: REI Co-op Flash 55 Pack
+8. Best Budget Pick: REI Co-op Flash Pack

 The flexible shell in this backpack conforms to the shape of your belongings so you don't ever feel like you're shoving in things that don't quite fit.
-The pockets on the straps and hip belt make it easy to access things like your phone or a map.
+The stretchy pockets on the sides make it easy to access things like your map or water bottle.

-"You can use the tie-down straps to contour the backpack to your load and the backpack comes in three different sizes," Caleel says.
-"This backpack has a variety of convenience features, such as front pockets, places to stash water bottles so they are easy to reach, as well as room for a hydration pack.
-Overall, this is great for a long day hike or short adventure"
+"You can use the tie-down straps to contour the backpack to your load, and the backpack comes in three different sizes," Caleel says.
+"This backpack has a variety of convenience features and is great for a long day hike or short adventure."

 Buy it: REI.com; Price: $60

 What to Look for When Shopping for a Hiking Backpack

 When you're looking for the best hiking backpacks for day trips, it's important to keep in mind how much storage space you'll need, the type of material for the weather you'll be hiking in and how convenient the pockets and straps are for keeping your essentials readily available.

 Before you purchase a hiking backpack, consider the following tips.

 1. Choose the Right Fit

-It doesn't matter if it's your favorite color or not, if a pack doesn't fit correctly and isn't comfortable, it has the potential to ruin your day of hiking.
+It doesn't matter if it's your favorite color — if a pack doesn't fit correctly and isn't comfortable, it has the potential to ruin your hike.
 That's why experts recommend testing out a potential pack before buying or purchasing one online with a flexible return policy.

 "There's no substitute for trying on a backpack and loading it down with some weight," Morris says.
 Just because reviews of a pack are great doesn't necessarily mean that pack will be the best fit for you.

 "In the end, you are the one who's going to wear the pack, so you have to decide how the fit and feel work for you," Dunn says.
 "I strongly suggest shopping in-store so you have an opportunity to test out and try on different packs."